Flagrare/flagrare/README.md

 Nothing connects us more than stories.
 Here is mine.

-- 🎮 Working on knowledge to be a Game Developer
+- 🎮 Working on knowledge to be a Game Developer;
-- 🖥️ Fullstack Software Engineer (React.JS + Kotlin SpringBoot)
-- 📚 Writing and forging new worlds is part of my soul.
+- 📚 Writing and forging new worlds is part of my soul;
+- 🖥️ Fullstack Software Engineer (React.JS + Kotlin SpringBoot);
+- 📈 Specialist in data-driven apps;

 ✒ A story has no beginning or end, only entrance doors. 火 ◉
 <> Every hero has a code. </>